External Authentication

 Note: The OpenID, Email, and Profile options are required for OIDC and must be selected.

 Redirect URI This field is pre-populated by default.
 The value is required to be entered when configuring the identity provider (e.g., Okta) for OpenID Connect.
+Auto Create Users Enable this checkbox to automatically create a new Sugar user when a OIDC user logs in to Sugar for the first time.

 Note: The user will count against the number of licensed user accounts for your Sugar instance.

-Once OIDC authentication is configured, when creating new users in SugarIdentity, you will need to enter the user's OIDC user name, which is a unique alphanumeric ID (e.g., User ID) that is defined in the identity provider (e.g., Okta).
-It is recommended that the Show Full Names option in Admin > System Settings be enabled in your Sugar instance to avoid having the alphanumeric IDs display in Sugar.
+Once OIDC authentication is configured, when creating new users in SugarIdentity, you will need to enter the user's OIDC username, which is a unique alphanumeric ID (e.g., User ID) that is defined in the identity provider (e.g., Okta).
+It is recommended that the Show Full Names option in Admin > System Settings be enabled in your SugarCRM instance to avoid having the alphanumeric IDs display in Sugar.

 OIDC Attribute Mapping